tarunsachdeva/blog/_posts/2019-01-12-some-thoughts-on-venture-capital.markdown

 **Venture is a very specific investment type.**

 * As a company accepting venture capital, it's important to understand you are part of a broader system of fiduciary responsibility.
-VC firms raise money from LP's which include pension funds, endowment funds, family offices.
+VC firms raise money from LP's which include pension funds, endowment funds and family offices.
 This will influence the dynamics between a VC and individual company.
 * VC is often part of an LP's high risk investment buckets.
 These high-risk-high-reward investments have binary outcomes - most investments will fail to realize any returns, but the ones that hit will more than make up for those failures.
 This binary outcome is baked into the deal - for both good situations and bad.
 In the latter, there is specific protection for VC's to recoup any value if a company is sold for parts.

 **Venture is _not_ one size fits all.**